 Changes made during open enrollment take effect on Jan.
 1 of the following year.
 For instance, if you change your health care plan on Nov.
 15 during open enrollment, your current coverage will continue through Dec.
 31 and the new plan will kick in the next day.

 Typically, open enrollment takes place around the same time each year.
-For example, open enrollment for the federal Marketplace usually runs from early November through mid-December.
+For example, open enrollment for the federal Medicare Advantage Plan usually runs from mid-October through early December.

 But under certain circumstances, open enrollment dates can change.
 For example, in 2021, the federal government held Marketplace open enrollment from mid-February through mid-May due to the COVID-19 pandemic.

 Depending on the benefits you have, open enrollment may enable you to make several types of changes.
 For instance, you may need to add or remove certain dependents, cancel a health plan, switch to another plan, or enroll in an insurance plan for the first time.

 During open enrollment, you can apply online for a new marketplace health plan or make changes to existing marketplace coverage.
 Some employers also offer open enrollment websites.
 Employers may also require you to complete and submit a form, either on paper or electronically.

 Open enrollment may follow active or passive rules.
 It’s important to understand which type of procedures apply to your benefits.

 - Active enrollment requires an enrollee to re-enroll for a benefit each year during open enrollment.
 For example, you would need to re-enroll in your health insurance plan annually, even if you don’t need to make any changes.

 - Passive enrollment enables you to retain a benefit without re-enrolling.
 For instance, if you were happy with your dental insurance plan, your coverage would automatically re-enroll from one year to the next, without any participation by you during open enrollment.